 5 Best Shawarma in Paris The staff are very friendly Food is so nice Lebanese food Halal

-Le Baron offers both quick bites and a relaxed sit-down experience, ideal for enjoying small plates or a full dinner.
+Le Baron suits both quick bites and relaxed sit-down meals, offering small plates as well as full dining experiences.

-Yes, you can pay with credit and debit cards, meal coupons, and NFC mobile payments like Pluxee.
+You can pay with credit cards, debit cards, meal coupons, and NFC mobile payments like Pluxee.

 | Monday | 12:00 PM - 10:30 PM |